remotesynth/certifiedfreshevents/content/talkshows/may2022-pj-hagerty.md

 draft: false
 ---

-In this episode, Sean C. Davis interviews PJ Hagert who founded a company delivering developer and community relations as a service and is a board member of an organization focused on mental health in the tech community.
+In this episode, Sean C. Davis interviews PJ Hagerty who founded a company delivering developer and community relations as a service and is a board member of an organization focused on mental health in the tech community.